pulsar-edit/teletype/README.md

 This package is powered by three main components:

-- [teletype-crdt](https://github.com/atom/teletype-crdt): The string-wise sequence CRDT that enables peer-to-peer collaborative editing.
+- [teletype-crdt](https://github.com/pulsar-edit/teletype-crdt): The string-wise sequence CRDT that enables peer-to-peer collaborative editing.
-- [teletype-server](https://github.com/atom/teletype-server): The server-side application that facilitates peer discovery.
+- [teletype-server](https://github.com/pulsar-edit/teletype-server): The server-side application that facilitates peer discovery.
-- [teletype-client](https://github.com/atom/teletype-client): The editor-agnostic library that manages the interaction with other clients.
+- [teletype-client](https://github.com/pulsar-edit/teletype-client): The editor-agnostic library that manages the interaction with other clients.

 ### Dependencies

 To run teletype tests locally, you'll first need to have:

-- Atom 1.22 or later
+- Pulsar
 - Node 7+
 - PostgreSQL 9.x